cs1730/csx730-uthread/README.md

 ## User Space Threads

 A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.
-A __user-mode thread__, sometimes referred to as a _fiber_, is one that is scheduled in user mode instead of kernel mode.
+A __user-mode thread__ is one that is scheduled in user mode instead of kernel mode.
 In user mode, only a single thread can execute at a time.
 After some time, the current thread that is executing will be temporarily interrupted by some signal, the disposition of which should trigger a context switch to another thread without requiring either thread's